 If I didn’t remember owning a large piece of glow in the dark plastic, I really don’t remember an offer from Ralston and Ghostbusters Incorporated to “be a Ghostbuster.”
 I’ve had the worse luck since 1984 missing the official Ghostbusters Fan Club and a chance as a kid to become a Ghostbuster via breakfast cereal.

 From the “free inside” premium we know which food industry (Ecto-Containment link) had more influence.
 What else could explain the misplaced priorities for one, yes one piece of Bazooka gum.
 Yeah you might get Grape Flavor.
 The odds were one in 13,983,816.
 That’s an exact figure.
 Even if kids weren’t being offered a start in a dangerous career, a piece of sugary gum was more then enough reason for kids to need this Ghostbusters cereal.
 Your parents healthy cereal would never give away free gum.

 As an aside because I had the access and I could afford five pieces of Bazooka gum at 5¢ each, I’d buy flavored Bazooka gum at Pat’s (which was by School #10) all the time.
 School #10 was also famous to me because across the street was an historic hospital that had a height and roof area that resembled Dana’s apartment building from Ghostbusters.™

 Unlike sending away for a The Real Ghostbusters video cassette or a holographic t-shirt, becoming a Ghostbuster was affordable.
 If your parents asked you questions you could have told them ‘Look at all the stuff you get in the Ghostbuster kit!
 And it doesn’t cost a lot.’
 Only if you knew the word economical in 1987.
-For 1 PoP and $1.50 USD you trusted adults to send you:
+For 1 PoP and $1.50 USD trusted adults (we hope) sent you:

 - 11″ x 14″ “Back Off Man!
 I’m a Ghostbuster” poster.